3 Enterprise Automation Examples: Achieving End-to-End Efficiency

 • A customer contacts your support team with an issue

-• Your customer support checklist is automatically run in Process Street
+• Your customer support workflow is automatically run in Process Street

-• Customer information and their message are automatically pushed into the checklist
+• Customer information and their message are automatically pushed into the workflow run

-• The support request is prioritized based on the value of the customer
+• The request is prioritized based on the value of the customer

-• The checklist is automatically assigned to a low-level support employee
+• The workflow is assigned to a low-level support employee

-• The employee opens the checklist and categorizes the type of issue (technical, payment, feature request, etc)
+• The employee categorizes the type of issue, such as technical, payment, or feature request

-• The checklist automatically updates to show instructions for dealing with that type of issue
+• Conditional logic updates the workflow to show instructions for dealing with that type of issue

-• The employee replies immediately with either a solution or to let the customer know that they’re looking into it
+• The employee replies immediately with either a solution or a note that they are looking into it

-• The senior technician is assigned to the checklist and can immediately see all relevant information to solve the issue
+• The senior technician is assigned to the workflow and can immediately see all relevant information

-By doing this, customers only have to state the issue they are having once, which creates a much better support experience.
-Not only that, but without having to chase down relevant information or instructions for dealing with specific issues, low-level support employees are able to give much quicker responses and are able to solve more issues.
+By doing this, customers only have to state their issue once, which creates a much better support experience.
+Without chasing down relevant information or instructions for specific issues, low-level support employees give quicker responses and solve more issues on their own.
+This is also where modern AI earns its place: AI-assisted triage can read an incoming ticket, categorize it, prioritize it by customer value, and route it to the right workflow before a human even opens it.

-Automation doesn’t have to be intimidating, because there’s no downside to deploying it in your organization.
-It won’t replace your team members, but instead make them more effective at their jobs be removing menial, repetitive tasks and streamlining their processes.
+Automation does not have to be intimidating, because there is no real downside to deploying it in your organization.
+It will not replace your team members.
+Instead, it makes them more effective at their jobs by removing menial, repetitive tasks and streamlining their processes.
+Each of these enterprise automation examples follows the same arc: take a process that runs on memory and email, turn it into a workflow that runs the same way every time, then let integrations and AI agents handle the busywork.

 Get our posts & product updates earlier by simply subscribing